nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * Pros: Provides an easy and extendable way to create custom views
 * Cons: Need to refactor some UI code and `CommandResult.java` class

+(This idea was inspired from [FoodRem](https://github.com/AY2223S1-CS2103T-W16-2/tp/blob/master/src/main/java/seedu/foodrem/views/UiView.java) but the implementation is done by ourselves).

 ### UI Enhancement

 TechTrack's UI components are highlighted below: